Introduction to the Syrian Arab Republic (Middle East)

 export markets of Syria: Germany, Italy, France, Saudi Arabia, Iraq, and Turkey

-The Syrian Arab Republic is not a member of the WTO
+The Syrian Arab Republic is not a member of WTO

 The import duties are very high